Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 You have no action to take in this situation.
 Even if your domain appears in [internationalised notation (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name){.external} in your Control Panel, it will work and display in a completely normal way elsewhere.
 Your website's web address will be displayed as you requested.
 Your email addresses will also appear as you wish to your contacts.

-> [!warning]
+> [!alert]
 >
-> Using an email address with an IDN domain in an email client (Outlook, macOS Mail, etc.) is not recommended and may cause incompatibilities.
+> It is not recommended to use an email address with an internationalized domain name (IDN) in an email client (Outlook, macOS Mail, etc.), as this can lead to incompatibilities.
+Some email clients do not translate domain names with accents, which blocks the transmission of emails.
+The sender of the email then receives a message indicating that the address entered does not exist.
+>
+> **It is recommended that you reserve the same domain name in addition to your domain name with an accent, to avoid any incompatibility in email exchanges.**
 >

 ///